apify/apify-docs/sources/academy/tutorials/node_js/how_to_fix_target_closed.md

 ## Page closed prematurely

 If you close the page before executing all code that tries to access the page, you will get the 'Target closed' error.
 The most common cause is that your crawler doesn't properly wait for all actions and instead closes the page earlier than it should.
 Usually, this is caused by forgotten `await` keyword (floating promise), using event handlers like `page.on` or having wrongly ordered crawling loop.

-### The solution
+### Page closed solution

 [Add logs to your code](https://docs.apify.com/academy/node-js/analyzing-pages-and-fixing-errors) to see exactly at which point the crash occurs.
 See if you can spot one of the above mentioned problems.
 Adding missing `await` is simple but if your code runs in an event handler, you will need to wrap it in try/catch block and ensure the you give it enough time to execute before you close the main crawling handler.

 If you use Crawlee and utilize [preNavigationHooks](https://crawlee.dev/api/playwright-crawler/interface/PlaywrightCrawlerOptions#preNavigationHooks) to execute event handlers like `page.on` asynchronously be aware that this can cause the above mentioned problem that the [requestHandler](https://crawlee.dev/api/playwright-crawler/interface/PlaywrightCrawlerOptions#requestHandler) already finishes before we access the `page` in the event handler.
 You can solve this issue by making sure the `requestHandler` waits for all promises from the `preNavigationHooks`.
 This can be achieved by passing the promises to the `context` which is accessible to both functions and awaiting them before the scraping code starts.